The jewellery industry is getting greener, and luxury watch brands are more sustainable all the time

 Until the 1960’s, watches were 100% mechanical, and were highly valued as ‘investment pieces’.
 But they still used mined materials that were often obtained in very ‘dirty’ ways.
 They also usually had leather straps.
 To make matters worse, newer quartz timepieces created during the 60’s introduced batteries that contain heavy metals such as mercury and lead, which are a threat to the environment if not disposed of properly.

-Luckily, to stay competitive in the market, today luxury watch manufacturers are using various eco-friendly strategies to be kinder to the planet.
-Here are five great examples of how luxury watch brands are more sustainable now than ever before.
+Here are six great examples of how luxury watch brands are more sustainable now than ever before.

-5 Ways Luxury Watch Brands Are Embracing Sustainability
+7 Ways Luxury Watch Brands Are Embracing Sustainability

-1. Use of Natural Materials and Certified Sources
+2. Using Natural Materials & Certified Sources

 For example, the Swiss watchmaker Blancpain created their first diver’s watch (called Fifty Fathoms) in 1953 known as Fifty Fathoms.
 Today, they are passionate about ocean conservation.
 In 2011, the brand launched its Ocean Commitment campaign, and since then, it has funded 18 marine exploration missions helping create more than four million square kilometres of protected marine areas.